This may sound a quite simple topic but you really need to have deep understanding of your product knowledge with

 You participate in webinars and attend trade shows voluntarily and you pro-actively liaise with suppliers, manufacturers and service providers.

-Your knowledge and recommendations are sought after and you can lead training programmes for others.
+Your knowledge and recommendations are sought after and you can lead retail Sales Training Courses and programmes for others.

 Because you have a real understanding of customers and their experience of your offerings, you are able to deal productively with customer problems and issues and guide them effectively to reach a solution.

 Knowing as much as possible about your products and services is a fundamental part of your role as a Retail sales Professional.

 Some of the time this knowledge can be gained by attending your internal courses but most of the time it will be down to you to hone and refine your skills.

 As you have found, this area can embrace a wide range of detail and be the critical differentiator when customers choose who they want to buy from!